How to Install the New Apple Ferret LLM on Your Mac

 Step 2: Download Ferret’s Source Code

 I’ve adapted the Ferret code for Silicon processors and Apple’s Metal Performance Shaders (MPS) framework.
-It is available at https://github.com/jeanjerome/ml-ferret/tree/silicon :
+It is available on this repo:

 • The main branch contains the original code from Apple.